sendbird/sendbird-chat-sample-react/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Create a new sample
-Make a copy of your chosen basic channel sample, either BasicOpenChannelSample or BasicGroupChannelSample.
+1. Make a copy of your chosen basic channel sample, either BasicOpenChannelSample or BasicGroupChannelSample.
-Import the newly created component into App.js.
+2. Update the routes in App.js js to include your newly created component.
-Update the routes in App.js js to include your newly created component.
+`<Route path='/group-channel-feature1' element={<BasicGroupChannelFeature1 />} />`
-`<Route path='/basic-samples/group-channel-feature1' element={<BasicGroupChannelFeature1 />} />`
+3. Update Home component link list with`<li><Link to="/group-channel-feature1">Basic Group Channel</Link></li>`

 ## Considerations in real world use case
 Typescript types are avaiable